DUNE/dune-justin/docs/awt.md

 changed.
 In either case, the changes will be reflected in new AWT tests within about two hours.

-When an AWT-tagged generic job starts at a site, it contacts the [justIN allocator](/docs/services.allocator.md) and requests a jobscript to execute in the normal way.
+When an AWT-tagged wrapper job starts at a site, it contacts the [justIN allocator](/docs/services.allocator.md) and requests a jobscript to execute in the normal way.
 The allocator recognises that the job is tagged for AWT and returns an additional file with a list of RSEs to be